Apozzi/Apozzi/README.md

 #### About Me

 Deeply passion for research and mathematics.
 I am currently fascinated by optimization algorithms and quantum computing, where mathematical models play a crucial role.
-In my spare time, I enjoy reading scientific literature and exploring new mathematical theories.
+In my spare time, I enjoy reading scientific literature and exploring new theories.

 ---